tdb/maildirarc/README.md

 start with `"From "` and additionally adds a `Content-Length` header.
 This is consistent with the behaviour of Mutt.

+Maildirarc needs to create the `"From "` separator line for each message when adding it to an mbox file.
+To do this it requires the delivery date and the sender's email address.
+It obtains these as follows:

+ * The delivery date is taken by looking first at the `Delivery-date` header.
+If that doesn't exist it next looks at the latest `Received` header.
+It never looks at the `Date` header since this may be bogus or invalid.
+If a date cannot be parsed or isn't found at all Maildirarc will abort.

+ * The sender's email address is obtained by looking at these headers in order: `Return-path`, `From`, `Sender`, `Reply-To`.
+If it fails to find an address in any of those it aborts.

 ## Examples ##

 Some example uses of Maildirarc taken from the `maildirarc --help`